kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day22-Indonesian-New-Codebase-Language/README.md

 ...
 Wow, this is hard.
 It's a useful practice.
 Really encourages you to think about what should be moved into another function or not.
 ...
+Good gracious that was hard.
+The puzzle itself wasn't that difficult.
+Idk how much of it was it being in Indonesian and how much was JavaScript being weird, but man, the languages gave me a difficult time with this one!

 🎄 Happy Coding Everyone! 🎄